The Vestibular Concussion Connection

 - While out of town, try to be flexible with your itinerary and allow periods of rest or seated breaks to allow symptom reduction.
 Foreign environments are more visually complex for the brain to process, whereas the home environment is relaxing and predictable.

 HOW CAN I PREVENT FUTURE INJURY?

-The best way to prevent subsequent concussion is to allow full recovery from any injury before resuming activities that are risky.
+The best way to prevent a subsequent concussion is to allow full recovery from any injury before resuming activities that are risky.
 Full recovery means there are no symptoms with any activity, whether academic, work-related, during leisure activities or during sports.
-Use any recommended safety equipment, ensure all coaches are fully trained in concussion avoidance, identification and treatment, and know your personal concussion history.
+Use any recommended safety equipment, ensure all coaches are fully trained in concussion avoidance, identification, and treatment, and know your personal concussion history.
 Stop participating in sports or leisure activities if there is any indication of potential injury to the head or neck, and seek medical attention.

 - Wyrwich, T. (2008, 11 04).
 Special report: The dangers of adolescents playing football with concussions.
 The Seattle Times.
 Retrieved from http://seattletimes.com/html/highschoolsports/2008347382_concussions04.html